Socialist feminism: Toxic masculinity

 Toxic Masculinity is a specific but not uncommon form of masculinity that depends on traditional patriarchal gender roles that inherently place men over women.
-What makes it a particularly harmful ideology is due to it's promotion of misogyny, patriarchy, physical & sexual aggression towards women and emotional isolation.
-This directly threatens the physically safety of women and girls, but not so obviously threatens the health of men and boys.
-This is because toxic masculinity is performative by nature, if you fail to meet the standards of the ideology then you are perceived as a weaker/less valuable man.
+What makes it a particularly harmful ideology is due to its promotion of misogyny, patriarchy, physical & sexual aggression towards women and emotional isolation.
+This directly threatens the physical safety of women and girls, as well as the health of men and boys.
+This is because toxic masculinity is performative by nature; if you fail to meet the standards of the ideology then you are perceived as a weaker/less valuable man.
 This leads to men under utilizing physical and mental treatments while at the same time increasing the risk of injury to these areas.
 Socialist feminists like all other feminist groups agree that toxic masculinity is a harmful set of practices that should be abolished alongside the patriarchy.

 Social media also plays a role in toxic masculinity's affect on men, those who subscribe to toxic masculinity are more likely to report negative experiences on social media.
 This is because these certain types of men are believed to actively search for opportunities to assert themselves in online spaces, this combined with the fact social media usage is often linked with depression serves to only damage the men and the victims of these men significantly.

 Toxic masculinity is not specific to any specific country or culture, different places around the world have their own words to describe toxic masculine behaviors.
-The word and concept Machismo is an example of this, it's primarily used in Spanish speaking countries and describes behavior that not only promotes misogyny, enforces traditional gender roles while glorifying masculinity and disregarding femininity.
+The word and concept Machismo is an example of this, it is primarily used in Spanish speaking countries and describes behavior that not only promotes misogyny, enforces traditional gender roles while glorifying masculinity and disregarding femininity.